Student Travel Grants

 We use these guidelines when distributing travel grant funds.

 - Conference Registration: If your application is approved and it included a request for symposium registration, you will receive a free Student Registration, which includes all meals offered as part of the regular program.
 We deduct the funds required to cover the cost of free registrations from the amount assigned to student grants within the Symposium budget.
 We then distribute the remaining funds as student travel grants.

 - Travel Assistance: If your application is approved, we will reimburse your travel expenses up to the maximum amount awarded to you.
 You may expense the cost of your hotel room and plane or auto transportation costs.
 Please note, you must submit receipts as proof of these expenses no later than November 30.

-- Accommodations: We may include a free hotel room for up to three nights as part of your student travel grant.
+- Accommodations: We may include a free hotel room as part of your student travel grant.
 However, NALMS must arrange the reservation.
-We urge you to accept a double occupancy room, in order to maximize our ability to support as many students as possible.
+We urge you to accept a double occupancy room with two beds, in order to maximize our ability to support as many students as possible.
 Please note that you may not expense room charges for meals, entertainment or other items unrelated to the Symposium.

-- Transportation: You may expense either coach class airfare – OR – vehicle mileage at the current federal rate, tolls and parking up to $250.
+- Transportation: You may expense either coach class airfare and ground transportation from the destination airport to the location of the Symposium – OR – vehicle mileage at the current federal rate, tolls and parking.
 If your transportation expenses are more than the amount awarded, you must pay the excess expense.
 If your transportation expenses are less than the amount awarded, the leftover funds will stay in the grant pool and be available for other students.

 - NALMS Membership: If you are a first-time awardee you will receive a free one-year student membership in NALMS.